 Graduate students are expected to attend each class session.
 There is no cut allowance.
-Students may be required at any time to account for undue irregularity in attendance by personal explanation to their instructor.
+An instructor may at any time require that a student account for non attendance by personal explanation.

-Any graduate student who has been excessively absent from a course and does not present adequate documentation to the instructor, may receive the grade of WU (unofficial withdrawal), which is computed as an F.
+Any graduate student who has been excessively absent from a course and does not present adequate documentation to the instructor, may receive the grade of "WU".